zephraph/notes/Projects/procedure.md

 #### 3. Reusability empowered by lazy execution

 Lazy execution wasn't actually a thing I planned in the beginning.
 Instead of a chaining api I had an array based api that I expressed in the beginning of these notes.
 I abandoned that approach for a chaining api because that api is just easier to type with [[TypeScript]].
-Given that steps can be async
+Given that steps can be async I couldn't chain together calls how I wanted _and_ execute them as they're called.
+Instead I built up this mechanism of queuing work to be invoked by an `exec` function later.
+This actually worked out surprisingly well.
+The benefit of this approach (beyond letting me do async stuff and keep the chaining api) is that now procedures could be defined, passed around, and called later.
+As an aside, I'm building this primarily for my own use to simplify CLI logic.
+I'd initially been inspired by [[Shawn (swyx)]]'s talk on [adaptive, intent-based cli state machines](https://www.youtube.com/watch?v=ZueoIYnHiaI) but I found when playing with [[xstate]]
 #### 4. Expressive errors and error handling